 * Please see Wellness Education Requirement for more information.
 Students completing bachelor's degrees are required to complete two Wellness courses.

-‡ Illustration electives include the following: Illustration I (ILLS-213), Digital Illustration I (ILLS-219), and Zoological and Botanical Illustration (ILLS-323).
+‡ Illustration electives include the following: Illustration I (ILLS-213), Digital Illustration I (ILLS-219), and Zoological and Botanical Illustration (ILLS-563).

-§ CIAS Studio Elective courses are those designated with studio/lab hours listed in the course description.
+§ CIAS studio electives are courses designated by lab or studio contact hours in the course description.

 Art history electives